hashgraph/stablecoin-studio/cli/README.md

     - DELETE_ROLE

 - **Refresh roles**: automatically refreshes the roles assigned to the current account (account's capacities).
-- **Configuration**: This last option allows the user to manage both the stable coin configuration and the token configuration.
+- **Configuration**: This last option allows the user to manage both the stablecoin configuration and the token configuration.
-Firstly, the stable coin configuration allows the user to upgrade the stable coin contract implementation and to change the stable coin proxy admin contract owner.
-In the case of the token configuration, stable coin administrators can edit the underlying token's properties such as "name", "symbol", "keys" ...
+Firstly, the stablecoin configuration allows the user to upgrade the stablecoin contract implementation and to change the stablecoin proxy admin contract owner.
+In the case of the token configuration, stablecoin administrators can edit the underlying token's properties such as "name", "symbol", "keys" ...
 To change the onwership of the proxy amdmin contract, the current owner will have to invite another account id to be the next owner.
 In this moment, this current owner could cancel the change before the proposed owner can accept the invitation.
 Once the invited account accepts the invitation, the change is completed.
-- **Danger Zone**: this section contains the stable coin operations deemed as particularly "dangerous" either because they affect every single token owner (PAUSE) or because they can not be rolled-back (DELETE).
+- **Danger Zone**: this section contains the stablecoin operations deemed as particularly "dangerous" either because they affect every single token owner (PAUSE) or because they can not be rolled-back (DELETE).
   For security reasons these operations are grouped in a "sub-menu" so that users do not run them by mistake.
   - **Un/Pause**: pauses and unpauses the token preventing it from being involved in any kind of operation.
   - **Delete**: marks a token as deleted.
 This actions cannot be undone.

-#### List stable coins
+#### List stablecoins

-This option displays all the stable coins the user has created or added.
+This option displays all the stablecoins the user has created or added.

 #### Configuration